Visiting Policy & Booking System

 > The visitor refuses to adhere to infection control guidance such as hand washing, PPE usage or social distancing

-> The visitor has been referred to testing, tested and awaiting results or has received a positive Covid-19 result in the previous 14 day period.
+> The visitor (or their household contacts) has been referred to testing, tested and awaiting results or has received a positive Covid-19 result in the previous 14 day period.

 On the day of your visit